alvaroderas/pet-breed-classifier/README.md

 # Waste Classifier

-A convolutional neural network for waste classification based on whether it is organic or recyclable.
+A convolutional neural network for waste classification based on whether the waste is organic or recyclable.

 ## Table of Contents
 - [About](#about)